FTC Defense Lawyer – Unparalleled Industry Knowledge

 Importantly, the FTC is only permitted to seek injunctive relief in an administrative proceeding.
 In order to obtain a civil penalty, the FTC must pursue an action in federal court.

-Civil Investigative Demands (CIDs)
+How the FTC Uses Civil Investigation Demands (CIDs)

 CIDs first go to the bureau chief and then to a commissioner’s office for approval.
 If you received one, it is not an accident.
 However, while a plain reading of the CID may not make it clear, do not automatically assume that you are the target.
 If you receive a civil investigative demand, it is possible that you may simply be a third-party with information that the agency is interested in obtaining.